big-ab-games/robo-instructus-blog/_posts/2017-10-13-inside-the-alpha-loop.md

 ### Bugs
 One piece of good news is not many bugs were found.
 In general alpha-1 performed exactly as designed.
 And it's the design that must improve!

 One thing a few people reported was high CPU use in Windows.
 This was caused by lots of spinning to ensure accurate deltas in the game's compute and render loops.
-I've did a little work improving this in windows and the CPU issues should be gone in the next release.
+I've done a little work improving this in windows and the CPU issues should be gone in the next release.

 ### Alpha-1.1
 I'll be  releasing **alpha-1.1** next week.